mikepan/GameEngineBook/text/07-Scripting.md

 Scripts, on the other hand, are plain text files.
 You can open a script in any text editor and immediately see the differences between two similar files.
 Finding those differences are vital to going forward and backward with your experimentations during work.
 Actually, if you don't want to check for differences manually, you may want to consider using external script files with a version control system such as Git, SVN, Mercury, or CVN.

-\*\*\* Begin Note

-And the Catch Is …
+>**And the Catch Is …**
+>

-This works only for scripts maintained outside Blender.
+>This works only for scripts maintained outside Blender.
 This is one of the strong reasons to prefer Python Module controllers as opposed to Python Script controllers.

-\*\*\* End Note

 A version control system allows you to move between working versions of your project files.
 It makes it relatively safe to experiment with different methods in a destructive way.
 In other words, it's a system to protect you from yourself.
 In Figure 7.3, you can see an application of this.
 Someone changed the script file online while we were working locally on it.
 Instead of manually tracking down the differences, we could use a tool to merge both changes into a new file and commit it.
 We were using TortoiseSVN for Windows here, a graphic interface to use with a SVN system.
 For Linux systems, svn command-line plus the software "meld" work just as well.